Indianapolis Public Library: History

 Harold J. Sander, who served as director from 1956 to 1971, presided over the opening of ten new branch libraries and undertook a reorganization of the Central Library in 1960 that departmentalized services.
-Prior to 1966, the library system served only those areas of the city under the jurisdiction of Indianapolis Public Schools, leaving more than 200,000 Marion County residents without access to free public library services.
+Before 1966, the library system served only those areas of the city under the jurisdiction of Indianapolis Public Schools, leaving more than 200,000 Marion County residents without access to free public library services.
 From 1966 to 1968, the newly formed Marion County Public Library Board contracted with the Indianapolis Public Library for service to county residents.
 In 1968, the Indianapolis Board of School Commissioners relinquished responsibility for library service, allowing the city and county library systems to merge.
-This established the Indianapolis–Marion County Public Library as a municipal corporation serving all Marion County residents, with the exception of Beech Grove and Speedway.
+This established the Indianapolis–Marion County Public Library as a municipal corporation serving all Marion County residents, except for Beech Grove and Speedway.

 Raymond E. Gnat succeeded Sander as library director in 1972.
 Essential library services were computerized between 1982 and 1991.
-By the early-1990s, the public library system encompassed 21 branches and three bookmobiles.
+By the early 1990s, the public library system encompassed 21 branches and three bookmobiles.
 In 1991, some seven million items were circulated among 470,000 registered borrowers and 3.4 million inquiries were answered.
 At this time, the library collection contained nearly 1.7 million materials staffed by 410 full-time employees.
 Ed Szynaka served as director from 1994 until 2003, presiding over capital improvements to eight branch libraries, including the relocation of the Broad Ripple Branch to the Glendale Town Center.
 The Glendale Branch opened in 2000 as the first full-service library at a major shopping center in the U.S. Laura Johnston served in an interim role from 2003 to 2004 until the appointment of Linda Mielke, who served from 2004 until 2007.
 She was succeeded by Laura Bramble.
 Following the Great Recession and a successful state ballot measure to cap property taxes in 2008, the Indianapolis Public Library faced a budget shortfall of $4 million in 2010.
 After considering closing six branches, officials decided to reduce branch hours by 26 percent, layoff 37 employees, and increase fines.

 Jackie Nytes served as the chief executive officer from 2012 until 2021, when she stepped down from her position.
 During Nytes' leadership in 2014, the library board received approval from the Indianapolis City-County Council to issue $58.5 million in bonds to renovate and relocate existing branches and construct new ones during the following decade.
-In April 2016, the boards of the Indianapolis and the Beech Grove public libraries voted to merge, with the Beech Grove library becoming the 23rd branch library of the Indianapolis system on June 1, 2016.
-John Helling was named interim chief executive officer at the August 23, 2021, board meeting until a search for a new CEO is completed.
+In April 2016, the boards of the Indianapolis and the Beech Grove public libraries voted to merge.
+Beech Grove's library becoming the twenty-third branch of the Indianapolis system on June 1, 2016.
 In 2021, the Indianapolis Public Library terminated its late fee policy, waiving fines for more than 87,000 accounts for overdue items.